 In the future, we may attempt to increase our capital resources by making offerings of debt or additional offerings of equity securities, including commercial paper, medium-term notes, senior or subordinated notes and classes of preferred stock or common stock.
 Upon liquidation, holders of our debt securities and shares of preferred stock and lenders with respect to other borrowings will receive a distribution of our available assets prior to the holders of our common stock.
 Additional equity offerings may dilute the holdings of our existing stockholders or reduce the market price of our common stock, or both.
-Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, price, timing or nature of our future offerings.
+Because our decision to issue securities in any future offerings.
 We may sell shares or other securities in any other offering at a price per share that is less than the price per share paid by investors in this offering, and investors purchasing shares or other securities in the future could have rights superior to existing shareholders.

-Thus, holders of our common stock bear the risk of our future offerings reducing the market price of our common stock and diluting their stock holdings in us
+Thus, holders of our common stock bear the risk of our future offerings of debt or equity securities which may reduce the market price of our common stock and dilute their stock holdings in us.